 - Neurologic disorders such as cerebral palsy and multiple sclerosis

 The Speech Language Pathology Department provides comprehensive, state-of-the-art diagnostic evaluation and treatment services for individuals with communication and/or swallowing disorders.
 Tulane Speech Language Pathologists treat a large variety of communication and swallowing disorders for a variety of populations including neonate, adult and geriatric patients.

 - Brain tumor resection

 - Developmental delay

 - Evaluation of communication options and swallowing issues for tracheostomy and vent dependent patients

-- Adult and pediatric modified barium swallow studies
+- Adult modified barium swallow studies

 - Evaluation and treatment of alaryngeal communication including tracheo-esophageal voice restoration

 - Neuromuscular electrical stimulation for the remediation of dysphagia

 - Evaluation of augmentative and alternative communication systems and providing training in their use

 Our highly skilled therapists provide hand therapy and occupational therapy addressing clients upper extremity deficits and the activities they impact.
 The hand therapist or occupational therapist help decrease pain and restore function for clients experiencing a range of diagnoses: traumatic injury, repetitive stress, arthritis, or neurological changes.
 Using tools such as customized splints or work simulators, or highly specialized manual therapy skills, the certified hand therapist can help clients achieve independence and return to work, sport, or the basic self-care tasks they value.